e-dub/CoronaSouthTyrol/index.md

 # South Tyrol

 Mathematical approximation and data for COVID-19 in South Tyrol, Italy.
 Data starts on 6 October 2020.
-For the mathematical approximation, the last 14 days are used as a data basis, projecting the next 28 days.
-Exponential growth and a serial interval of four days are assumed.
-Uncertainty of models is shown as an interval with one standard deviation above and below model value.
+A second plot as been added zooming into pandemic starting on May 1, 2021.
+The mathematical approximation uses the last 14 days as a data basis, projecting the next 28 days.
+An exponential growth model using a serial interval of four days is assumed.
+Uncertainty of models is shown as an interval with one standard deviation to both sides of approximation.

 ### Second wave